normand1/HyperFeeder/README.md

 - [podcastScraperPlugins](https://github.com/normand1/HyperFeeder/tree/master/podcastTextGenerationApp/podcastScraperPlugins): These plugins will be invoked to scrape the text from the urls determined by the `podcastDataSourcePlugins`.
 This plugin adds a 'raw_text' directory filled with the raw text scraped from these urls that will be used by the next set of plugins.

-- [podcastSummaryPlugins](https://github.com/normand1/HyperFeeder/tree/master/podcastTextGenerationApp/podcastSummaryPlugins): These plugins summarize the raw text returned from the `podcastScraperPlugins`.
+- (DEPRECATED) [podcastSummaryPlugins](https://github.com/normand1/HyperFeeder/tree/master/podcastTextGenerationApp/podcastSummaryPlugins): These plugins summarize the raw text returned from the `podcastScraperPlugins`.

 - [podcastSegmentWriterPlugins](https://github.com/normand1/HyperFeeder/tree/master/podcastTextGenerationApp/podcastSegmentWriterPlugins): These plugins generate the final text that will be used to produce spoken audio for the podcast.
 The output of this plugin will be written to the podcast's `segment_text` directory.